-490.2 (1) Where an information has been laid in respect of an indictable offence under this Act, the Attorney General may make an application to a judge for an order of forfeiture under subsection (2).
+490.2 (1) If an information has been laid in respect of an indictable offence under this Act or the Corruption of Foreign Public Officials Act, the Attorney General may make an application to a judge for an order of forfeiture under subsection (2).

 Marginal note:Order of forfeiture of property

-(a) beyond a reasonable doubt that any property is offence-related property,
+(a) beyond a reasonable doubt that the property is offence-related property;

 Marginal note:Accused deemed absconded

 (3) For the purpose of subsection (2), an accused is deemed to have absconded in connection with the indictable offence if

 (a) an information has been laid alleging the commission of the offence by the accused,